chonbas/gpumon/README.md

-# GPUMon
+# SysMon

-Simple terminal-based GPU monitoring tool using `nvidia-smi` and `psutil`, built with the [Textual](https://textual.textualize.io/) TUI framework.
-Primarily an exercise in learning Textual.
+Simple terminal-based hardware monitoring tool using `nvidia-smi` and `psutil`, built with the [Textual](https://textual.textualize.io/) TUI framework.